Convention Center/Golden Hall Shelter Information

 If it is an emergency, please call 9-1-1 immediately.
 For non-emergencies, you can call 2-1-1 or visit 211sandiego.org.
 For members of the public who do not have access to a medical provider, 2-1-1 has a nurse triage line.

 Coordinated outreach teams are now engaging with people living outdoors to offer them shelter appropriate to their condition, whether it be at the convention center, a motel room or another option.
-Partner agencies include the City’s Homeless Outreach Teams, Downtown San Diego Partnership, Regional Task Force on the Homeless, County Health and Human Services Agency, PATH, and service providers.
+Partner agencies include the City’s Homeless Outreach Teams, Downtown San Diego Partnership, Regional Task Force on Homelessness, County Health and Human Services Agency, PATH, and service providers.

 The effort is similar to the approach used when City bridge shelters were first opened in 2017.
 It follows proven practices local agencies normally use to engage unsheltered homeless individuals.